safetyAI/ChatSafetyAI/README.md

 - search engine for chats

 ### 11-10-24
-- Image and text anonymization: Face and logo blurred in photos; names of people, places, and organizations redacted in text.
+- Image and text anonymization: Face and logo blurred in photos; names of people, places, and organizations redacted in text (optional, TRUE by default).
 - LLM switch for vision things, to fix the "Sorry, I can't help with this request" issue with GPT.

 ### 10-18-24